Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Evaluation

 These results show how specializing compilers to program structure can be useful for complex quantum applications.
 Circuit optimizers not aware of the algebraic structure of block encodings cannot remove high-level redundancies as easily.
 They are also restricted by their typical design, which obligates them to strictly (or very closely) preserve the semantics of the input circuit.
 By contrast, sum and polynomial fusion reduce subnormalization --- preserving the block encoding semantics (\Cref{sec:denotational-semantics}) but not the overly conservative circuit semantics of the program.

-That said, a developer can still benefit from invoking sum and polynomial fusion in \LangName{} followed by an existing circuit optimizer to obtain orthogonal and compounding improvements.
+With that said, a developer can benefit from invoking sum and polynomial fusion in \LangName{} followed by an existing circuit optimizer to obtain orthogonal and compounding improvements.
 For \texttt{hamiltonian-simulation}, the additional gate reduction from running a circuit optimizer on the output of \LangName{} ranges from 12.8\% (Qiskit) to 86.0\% (QuiZX).
-The other programs in \Cref{fig:optimization-comparison} are already too small after sum and polynomial fusion to permit meaningful comparison.
+The other programs in \Cref{fig:optimization-comparison} become too small after sum and polynomial fusion to permit meaningful comparison.

-Our results show that existing circuit optimizers do not change the qubit usage for the programs in \Cref{fig:optimization-comparison}, whereas \LangName{} reduces it by an average of 52\% (from 28.6\% for \texttt{penalized-coupler} to 83.3\% for \texttt{matrix-inversion}).
-Because these benchmark programs are primarily bottlenecked by gates rather than qubits, this reduction is not a primary emphasis in our conclusions.
+Our results show that existing circuit optimizers do not change the qubit usage for the programs in \Cref{fig:optimization-comparison}, whereas \LangName{} reduces it by an average of 52\% (see \Cref{tbl:qubit-reduction}; 29\% for \texttt{penalized-coupler} up to 83\% for \texttt{matrix-inversion}).
+Because the specific circuits analyzed here are mainly bottlenecked by gates and not qubits, this reduction is not a primary emphasis of our study.